 By Christopher Clover, Managing Director of Panorama Properties, Marbella’s longest established real estate agency.
 Christopher Clover haas been writing about the Marbella property market for 51 years.
+(To read this report as PDF version, please click here.)

 Due to the special nature of the Covid crisis and despite the terrible loss of life, the severe repercussions on businesses unable to open and the terrible damage to the hospitality industry, all caused by lockdowns imposed in almost all countries throughout the world, the higher, luxury end of real estate sector has not only survived but prospered.
 Covid has, quite simply, changed how and where we want to live.1